vishaalsharmaa/tr-assignment-programmer-portfolio/README.md

 # Portfolio

-This project consists is my portfolio.
-It includes my work experience and some personal information.
+This project consists of a Programmers portfolio.
+It includes an individual's work experience and a generic personal information.

 It uses following tools and concepts: